michaelgrace/text-to-video-ai/.github/github-instructions.md

 4. End with instructions on how to test the changes
 5. If there are multiple approaches possible, ASK before implementing
 6. Test with Docker builds

+### Git Commit Process
+When clicking the COMMIT button in your IDE:
+1. Local Changes:
+   - Staged changes are committed to your local repository
+   - A commit hash is generated
+   - Your local branch is updated

+2. Remote Sync Required:
+   - Changes are NOT automatically pushed to remote
+   - You must explicitly PUSH to sync with remote:
+     ```bash
+     git push origin <branch-name>
+     ```
+   - Or use your IDE's "Push" button/command

+3. Best Practices:
+   - Write clear commit messages
+   - Pull before pushing to avoid conflicts
+   - Verify changes are pushed using GitHub web interface

 ## Why These Guidelines Matter